-When I started my life over two years ago, I moved into a one-room loft, and everything that I owned had to go into that loft.
+When I re-started my life over five years ago, I moved into a one-room loft, and everything that I owned had to go into that loft.
 The only furniture that I bought consisted of two sleeper sofas so my adult children could all stay with me at the same time.

 My Mom’s style was never more evident and necessary than when I had to make that place our family home.
 I did and it is.

 My final of the four best qualities is resilience.
 I am, as I feel most women are, a resilient woman.
-At 61 years old I am newly single and reinventing myself, as I have had to do a number of times before.
+At 66 years old I am single and reinventing myself, as I have had to do a number of times before.